-As with any vaccine, Prevnar 13 will not protect 100% of those who receive it.
+As with any vaccine, Prevnar 13 will not protect 100% of those who receive the vaccine.

-Prevnar 13 is a conjugate polysaccharide* vaccine administered as a single dose into the arm or leg muscle.
-It is used for the prevention of diseases such as pneumonia, bacteraemic pneumonia, sepsis and meningitis caused by 13 types of the bacteria S. pneumoniae.
+Prevnar 13 helps your body make its own antibodies to help protect you against diseases such as pneumonia, bacteraemic pneumonia, sepsis and meningitis caused by 13 types of the bacteria Streptococcus pneumoniae.

 The most common side effects reported in at least 1 in 10 adults are decreased appetite, headache, diarrhea, rash, new/aggravated joint pain, new/aggravated muscle pain, chills, fatigue, any pain/tenderness/redness/swelling/hardness at the injection site, and limitation of arm movement.
 Common side effects reported in at least 1 in 100 adults, but less than 1 in 10 adults, are vomiting (in adults aged 50 years and over) and fever.

 * The need for revaccination with a subsequent dose of Prevnar 13 has not been established.